-How to Access the Chongryon (General Association of Korean Residents in Japan) Website from South KoreaLast Updated by Gray Williams on October 22, 2018
+How to Access the Chongryon (General Association of Korean Residents in Japan) Website from South KoreaLast Updated by John Bennet on October 22, 2018

 The Chongryon is an abbreviated title for the General Association of Korean Residents in Japan.
 It is populated by long-term Korean residents in Japan and has close ties to North Korea.
 The Chongryon associates itself with North Korean ideology and holds fast against the integration of its culture with that of Japan’s, going as far as to restrict marriages with Japanese citizens and refusing to recognize South Korea.